Motherhood & Career Planning - What will you choose?

 Finding your own model - the 5 C's

 Listening to all the different advice out there can be very helpful to brainstorm your options.
 Looking beyond your own social bubble will help you to see options that you haven’t even been thinking about before.
 It can also help to look at other countries around the world to see how they are dealing with mothers rejoining the workforce.
-I clearly remember that for US women it was no question at all to return to work early on while German mothers tend to evaluate staying at home for more than 1 year as totally appropriate.
+I clearly remember that for women in the US, it was no question at all to return to work early on while German mothers tend to evaluate staying at home for more than 1 year as totally appropriate.

 In German, there is a special term for mums going back to work instead of staying at home: Rabenmutter.
 Rabenmutter directly translates to a raven’s mother but is defined as an uncaring mother.
 The fact that the US has no term for that shows how much the public opinion can vary.